MEET OUR TEAM

 Robin is an experienced talent development and human resources professional with a background in leadership development and employee training.

 Previously, Robin owned and operated RLL Consulting, a talent development and management consulting firm.
 She also served as Senior Director of Talent and Development at Goodwill Central Texas.
 Robin holds a BFA from The University of Texas and an MFA from Florida State University.
 She utilizes her theater arts background to facilitate interactive trainings, focusing on learning through “play.”
-Robin holds a Certification in Professional Learning and Performance (CPLP) and has her SHRM-CP and PHR as a human resources professional.
+Robin is TTI Success Insights12 Driving Forces®, DISC, and Emotional Quotient certified.
+She uses these certifications to develop opportunities for professional development and personal growth.

 Robin resides in Cedar Park, Texas where her son and daughter-in-law allow her to be the best playmate to their amazing son, Jax.
 In her spare time, she enjoys creating art by up-cycling glass and plastic.